Power BI Copilot: AI Report Creation Guide

 Copilot is not a single feature—it is a collection of AI capabilities embedded across Power BI and Fabric.

-Report page generation is where most organizations see the fastest ROI.
+Report page generation is where most organizations see immediate returns.
 Describe a page in plain English and Copilot generates a fully formatted report page—visuals, layout, titles, and filters—in under 30 seconds.

 Effective prompt patterns: The most consistent pattern is metric + grouping + comparison + time frame.
+For example: "Show monthly revenue by product category compared to prior year with a trend line for the last 18 months."
 Specific prompts that match your model structure—using actual measure and dimension names—produce near-production-quality first drafts.

 **What Copilot reads from your model:** Table names, column names, measure names, measure descriptions, relationship paths, and data category tags.
 Models built with business-friendly naming conventions produce dramatically better results.
+In my experience, a model with measures named "Total Revenue" and "YoY Growth %" gets 80% usable output on the first prompt, while a model with measures named "m_rev_ttl" and "calc_yoy_1" gets maybe 30%.
 This is a concrete reason to invest in semantic model naming standards before Copilot deployment.

 Review before publishing: Copilot-generated pages are first drafts.
-Common issues include incorrect measure selection, suboptimal visual types, and missing filters.
+Common issues include incorrect measure selection (Copilot picks "Count of Orders" when you wanted "Total Revenue"), suboptimal visual types (bar chart when a line chart better shows the trend), and missing filters.
 Establish a review step—Copilot drafts, analysts verify, publish only after validation.

 Copilot for DAX: Writing Measures Through Natural Language